Hey-Mentor/apis/README.md

     In the new database, create a new collection: `Users`

+6. In order to correctly populate the DB, and to run the API itself, you will need an environment variables file.

+    Under the root project folder, create a new file: `.env`

+    If you are part of the Hey Mentor dev team, contact your administrator for the correct `.env` data.

-9. To test that your deployment is working, run the test suite `npm test`
+7. To test that your deployment is working, run the test suite `npm test`

 ## Deploying locally

+`<Set .env with correct variables>`

 `npm install`